Interpersonal Communication: Types, Examples, & Tips

 Communication isn't a one-size-fits-all endeavor.
 Mastering various soft skills empowers you to adapt your approach to different situations and audiences.

-• Active listening: Pay close attention to the speaker, both verbally and non-verbally.
+• Active Listening: Pay close attention to the speaker, both verbally and non-verbally.
 Ask clarifying questions, summarize key points, and show genuine interest in their perspective.

 • Empathy: Place yourself in the other person's shoes and try to understand what their feelings and motivations are.
 This fosters connection and builds trust.